cgxarrie-go/pr-cli/README.md

 # prq
 Interaction with pull requests from command line
+List and create PRs in Azure or Github repositories

 ## Config commands
 - prq config : display config
+- prq config azpat : set PAT in Azure config
-- prq config pat : set PAT in azure config
+- prq config ghpat : set PAT in Github config

 ## List PR commands
-List will scan the current folder and subfolders searching for git repositories.
+List will list all active PRs in the remote of the current folder's local git repository (Azure ot Github)
-Then, PRs in the found repositories will be listd

-- prq list : Lists all PR in status Active  (default)
+- prq list : Lists all PR in status Active

-### modifiers
--s : specify the status of the PRs to be listed

-- prq list -s active: Lists all PR in status Active for azure projects and repos
-- prq list -s abandoned: Lists all PR in status Abandoned for azure projects and repos
-- prq list -s cancelled: Lists all PR in status Cancelled for azure projects and repos

 ## Create PR commands
 - prq create : creates a draft PR from current branch to default destination brnach with default title

-default destination branch is **master** deafult title is **PR from spurce-branch-name to destination-branch-name**
+default destination branch is **master** in Azure and **main** in Github deafult title is **PR from spurce-branch-name to destination-branch-name**

 ### modifiers